SanoScience/sim2real_with_Stable_Diffusion/README.md

 # sim2real_with_Stable_Diffusion

 This is a code for "Minimal Data Requirement for Realistic Endoscopic Image Generation with Stable Diffusion".
+The repo will be moved to Sano profile soon.

 We divided the forkflow in 4 steps:
 1. Training